heuermh/dishevelled-bio/README.md

-  compress-bed    compress features in BED format to splittable bgzf or bzip2 compression codecs compress-fasta    compress sequences in FASTA format to splittable bgzf or bzip2 compression codecs compress-fastq    compress sequences in FASTQ format to splittable bgzf or bzip2 compression codecs compress-gfa1    compress assembly in GFA 1.0 format to splittable bgzf or bzip2 compression codecs compress-gfa2    compress assembly in GFA 2.0 format to splittable bgzf or bzip2 compression codecs compress-gff3    compress features in GFF3 format to splittable bgzf or bzip2 compression codecs
+  compress-bed    compress features in BED format to splittable bgzf or bzip2 compression codecs compress-fasta    compress sequences in FASTA format to splittable bgzf or bzip2 compression codecs compress-fastq    compress sequences in FASTQ format to splittable bgzf or bzip2 compression codecs compress-gaf    compress alignments in GAF format to splittable bgzf or bzip2 compression codecs compress-gfa1    compress assembly in GFA 1.0 format to splittable bgzf or bzip2 compression codecs compress-gfa2    compress assembly in GFA 2.0 format to splittable bgzf or bzip2 compression codecs compress-gff3    compress features in GFF3 format to splittable bgzf or bzip2 compression codecs